 Tickets for certain shows like Chicago, Beautiful: A Carole King Musical, and Groundhog Day are generally available on TKTS booths, while shows like Aladdin, Hamilton, and Anastasia are not.
 Here’s a helpful list of shows that are available on TKTS.

 Given its dynamic nature, TKTS booths constantly update tickets prices, after taking the demand and ticket availability into consideration.
-You can actually compare TKTS prices between this week and the last to see the difference for yourself.

 Despite all these advantages, one thing that doesn’t work in favour of TKTS is that you don’t get an option to choose your tickets.
 When you reach the counter, the staff will give you whatever is on top of their stack of available tickets.
 Most often the tickets are for the orchestra section and very rarely for the mezzanine, which means you could potentially get great orchestra seats at half the cost!